 Dietary fat in addition to carbohydrates and proteins are a major source of energy.

-Cholesterol is the most prominent fat in our society.
-However, it’s not the only fat metabolized inside of our body.
+Cholesterol is the most prominent fat in our society but not the only fat metabolized inside of our body.

 Triglycerides deliver the majority of the fat energy from your diet to your body.

 However, because of the emphasis on cholesterol in recent decades, fewer people know about the harms of triglycerides and other forms of fat.

 Fat provides almost 9 kcal per g energy and it’s essential for absorbing fat- soluble vitamins, such as vitamin A, D, E and K.

 The difference between triglycerides and cholesterol